Mental Health Crisis Services

 This constant availability ensures you have access to help whenever needed.
 Whether facing emotional distress or needing crisis stabilization, trained professionals are ready to assist.

-These services are currently for existing persons-served, with extended-hour Behavioral Health Urgent Care launching October 1 for added support at select locations.
+These services are for current clients.
+Extended-hour Behavioral Health Urgent Care will start on October 1 at some locations for extra support.

 Immediate crisis stabilization and emotional support